An impressive voice over demo will lead casting directors to hire you for voice over projects and help launch your voice acting career.

 You’re battling for space in the listeners’ minds.
-If you want to get even the slightest piece of a client’s attention, or, ideally, their undivided attention, what you’re saying and how you’re saying it need to be worth their while.
+If you want to get even the slightest piece of a client’s attention—or ideally, their undivided attention—what you’re saying and how you’re saying it needs to be worth their while.

 Producing Your First Voice Over Demo

-While it’s likely that your first demo will have multiple spots on it consisting of your strongest voice over skills, having a wide variety of bite-size demos to promote your voice, style, and expertise is the best way to market your voice over services.
+While it’s likely your first demo will have multiple spots consisting of your strongest voice over skills, having a wide variety of bite-size demos to promote your voice, style, and expertise is the best way to market your voice over services.

 Here’s how to approach production:

 Breaking Up Your Voice Over Demo Into Bite-Size Pieces

 When it comes to impressing a potential client, you often only get one opportunity to show off your skills.
 You have to be ready to prove your capabilities when prompted.
 You should always be ready with a selection of your strongest work compiled in bite-size demos, organized by genre or style of read.

 Slicing your demo into smaller, more digestible pieces allows prospective clients to pick and choose what best applies to their needs.

 Clients are always on the lookout for quick and simple solutions.

 If you produce a number of shorter demos in a variety of styles, you stand a better chance of those demos being listened to.
 Promoting those demos online and describing them for search engines is one of the best ways to achieve your goal of being heard.
 If you specialize in a given area, like audiobook narration, you may find it best to have a specific demo for each genre (fantasy, sci-fi, young adult) that you read in.